You don’t need superpowers to create PPC reports that look good and keep your clients happy.

 Take this opportunity to experiment with different attribution models to understand which channels support different types of campaigns.
 This is an essential insight that can be the difference between simply regurgitating data and actually being a strategic asset to your client.

 This is where the magic of automation truly shines.
 There are plenty of reporting tools that can save you time and produce outstanding reports, many with pre-built templates to make your job even easier.
-While Google Analytics and Data Studio remain favorites, many PPC pros turn to tools like Supermetrics for more automated and integrated reports.
+While Google Analytics and Looker Studio remain favorites, many PPC pros turn to advanced tools for more automated and integrated reports.

 Visuals help your clients understand data faster and in a simpler format.
 Crucial information on performance, successes, and failures is easier to process visually.
 This is the key to showcasing more information in less space, while still making it easy to consume at a glance.

 But the ocean of data visualization is vast and deep, so make sure to find out what formats your clients respond to best.
 They may have a preference for line graphs when all you’ve been serving is pie.

 If you want to get detailed insights visually and find exactly which element in your account caused a metric to increase or decrease, whether it’s a keyword, placement, or an entire network that caused the changes, take a look at Optmyzr’s PPC Investigator.